Vulvovaginitis and vaginal discharge in children

 Infection – staph, strep, yeast, pinworm, threadworm, Gardnerella

-These infections will all cause some discharge if inside of your daughter’s vagina, as well as probably some itching of the vulva, vagina, and perineum.
-Your daughter will need to be tested for by your GP, by taking swabs of the introitus (not the vagina – only the entrance) with a PCR test for some bacteria possibly required.
+Your daughter will need to be tested for by your GP, by taking swabs of the introitus (not the vagina – only the entrance) with a more sensitive vaginal microbiome test for some bacteria possibly required.
 A pH test may also be conducted.

-Pinworms will cause greater itching at night as their telltale sign; staph and strep cause reddening of the skin on the vulva.
 Yeast infections are uncommon in girls over two years old up until puberty.
 Infections with staph, strep and haemophilus cause red, beefy appearance of labia.
 Shigella causes bloody discharge and foul odour.

-Eczema, skin conditions
+Eczema, skin conditions of the vulva

 There are several skin conditions that can affect the vulva, including lichenoid conditions, eczema, psoriasis, and labial adhesions, so if the child is showing signs of skin conditions on other parts of her body, it may be suspected if all other causes have been ruled out.